 Back in the Bronx, Anna Vincente says she’ll be one of them.

-The final city planning workshop on BRT will be held in Manhattan, tonight.
-For WNYC, I’m Andrea Bernstein.
+The final city planning workshop on BRT will be held in the evening, in Manhattan, June 18th.